eonist/eonist.github.io/_posts/2018-04-12-advance-json-parsing-pt1.md

-My notes on adding Codable support for classes such as UIColor and UIFont which doesn't support Codable by default<!--more--> This example only touches on Decodable, but the same thing can be done to make the class Encodable.
+My notes on adding Codable support for classes such as UIColor and UIFont which doesn't support Codable by default<!--more-->.
+This example only touches on Decodable, but the same thing can be done to make the class Encodable.

 ### Theme.json